dojo/docs/dojox/gfx/utils/fromJson.rst

 dojox.gfx.utils.fromJson
 ========================

-:Status: Contributed, Draft
-:Version: 1.4
-:Author: Eugene Lazukin, Jared Jurkiewicz
+:Authors: Eugene Lazukin, Jared Jurkiewicz
 :Available: since V1.0

 .. contents::
   :depth: 2

 The *dojox.gfx.utils.fromJson* is a helper function designed to take a JSON serialized dojox.gfx.Surface object and restore its contents into another dojox.gfx.Surface.
 The function itself is simple to use.

 =====
 Usage